Master of Arts in Peace and Social Justice

-The Master of Arts in Interfaith Action equips leaders like you with advanced understanding and effective models of social engagement based on critical and contemporary understandings of religion, its context in cultural, political and economic realities in global perspective, and the skills to implement positive change through high-impact social action projects.
+The M.A. in Peace and Social Justice equips leaders like you with advanced understanding and effective models of social engagement based on critical and contemporary understandings of religion, its context in cultural, political and economic realities in global perspective, and the skills to implement positive change through high-impact social action projects.

 At Claremont Lincoln, we know that religion can be both a source of conflict and a source of peace.
 Effective interfaith leaders can tip that balance in favor of more just and sustainable societies.
 As a graduate of Claremont Lincoln, you will move beyond interfaith dialogue to interfaith action, to put wisdom of the ages to work in the world.

-The M.A. in Interfaith Action is comprised of a sequence of 10 rigorous courses designed and facilitated by cutting edge thought-leaders and practitioners from around the world.
+The M.A. in Peace and Social Justice is comprised of a sequence of 10 rigorous courses designed and facilitated by cutting edge thought-leaders and practitioners from around the world.
 Coursework includes advanced studies in religious literacy, theoretical foundations, moral conflict, civic engagement, and interfaith entrepreneurship.
 These courses are offered concurrently with the proprietary Claremont Core® curriculum, which deepens personal foundations and professional pro-ficiencies while offering you interaction with like-minded, change-oriented leaders from other degree programs.

-As a graduate of the Interfaith Action program, you will develop a breadth of new capacities in the practices of mindfulness, dialogue, collaboration and change-making while gaining a knowledge of the most critical and contemporary issues around interfaith engagement.
+As a graduate of the Peace and Social Justice program, you will develop a breadth of new capacities in the practices of mindfulness, dialogue, collaboration and change-making while gaining a knowledge of the most critical and contemporary issues around interfaith engagement.
 This includes the critical considerations of religious identity, spiritual belonging, secularism, religious pluralism, and the identification and negotiation of religious diversity in organizational and religious contexts.
 Upon graduation, you will have developed a disposition and identity as an interfaith leader in a post-secular world.